Best Coffinswell Walks | discovering hidden Devon |

 Difficulty:

-This delightful walks starts in the eastern outskirts of Newton Abbot and soon descends into a tranquil valley.- a small diversion could take you to Haccombe Chapel, dating back to the 14th century.
+This delightful walks starts in the eastern outskirts of Newton Abbot and soon descends into a peaceful valley.- a small diversion could take you to Haccombe Chapel, dating back to the 14th century.

 length: | 4.1 miles |